ceciliajonsson/L3-1DV610/modules/issue-log-text-checker.md

 ## TextAverages
 1. Remove 'static' keyword from all funcitons.
 2. Rename to TextAverage (from TextAverages) to have the same singular as the other classes
+3. Include å, ä, ö in averageWordLength

 ## TextCounter
 1. Remove 'static' keyword from all funcitons.
 2. Fix bug countSentences so it counts text without .!? as 0.
 And !! counts as 1 sentence.
+3. Include å, ä, ö in countLetters, countCharactersExcSpaces & countVowels
+4. Include  -, (, and ) in countCharactersExcSpaces

 ## TextFrequency
 1. Remove 'static' keyword from all funcitons.
 2. Add return text in mostUsedSymbols, mostUsedNumbers and mostUsedPronouns if no instances were found.
+3. Update mostUsedLetters, mostUsedWords, mostUsedSymbols, mostUsedNumbers, mostUsedPronouns for a more visual pleasing output.
+4. Updated mostUsedLetters to include å, ä and ö.
+5. Update mostUsedWords to include å, ä, ö and 0-9

 ## TextInputValidator
 1. Change so that removeAdditionalSpaces, validateInput, validateLength are all private functions.
+2. Include å, ä, ö, -, (, and ) in validateInput

 ## TextManipulator
 1. Remove 'static' keyword from all funcitons.